Grounding Techniques For Calming Down Quickly

 Whether it will be a long run or a simple jumping jack, feeling the sensations of exercise on your body can bring you back from a place of panic.

-Here are some grounding techniques for anxiety and stress relief that you can do at the moment when you feel panic or negative thoughts.
+Here are some grounding techniques for anxiety and stress relief that you can do at the moment when you feel panic or have negative thoughts.

 Splash some water on your face, notice how it feels, and use words to describe that sensation.